 I was very much looking forward to visit the Bale Mountains and the Saneti Plateau.
 There are many endemic animals in these mountains, foremost the Ethiopian Wolf (Canis simensis, german: Äthiopischer Wolf, french: Loup d'Abyssinie).
 I really wanted to see them, and I did.
 Altogether I saw eight wolves.
 The species' current range is limited to seven isolated mountain ranges at altitudes of 3,000-4,500 m (9,800-14,760 ft), with the overall adult population estimated at 360-440 individuals in 2011, more than half of them in the Bale Mountains.
 I was very glad that I was fortunate enough to see so many of these rare animals.
-Other endemic species that I saw in the Bale Mountains were Mountain Nyala (Tragelaphus buxtoni, german: Bergnyala, french: Nyala des montagnes), Big-headed Mole-rat (Tachyoryctes macrocephalus, german: Riesenmaulwurfsratte), Blue-winged Goose (Cyanochen cyanoptera, german: Blauflügelgans, french: Ouette à ailes bleues), Rouget's Rail (Rougetius rougetii, french: Râle de Rouget), Spot-breasted Lapwing (Vanellus melanocephalus, french: Vanneau d'Abyssinie), and Wattled Ibis (Bostrychia carunculata, german: Klunkeribis, french: Ibis caronculé).
+Other endemic species that I saw in the Bale Mountains were Mountain Nyala (Tragelaphus buxtoni, german: Bergnyala, french: Nyala des montagnes), Big-headed Mole-rat (Tachyoryctes macrocephalus, german: Riesenmaulwurfsratte), Blue-winged Goose (Cyanochen cyanoptera, german: Blauflügelgans, french: Ouette à ailes bleues), Rouget's Rail (Rougetius rougetii, french: Râle de Rouget), Spot-breasted Lapwing (Vanellus melanocephalus, german: Strichelbrustkiebitz, french: Vanneau d'Abyssinie), and Wattled Ibis (Bostrychia carunculata, german: Klunkeribis, french: Ibis caronculé).
 It was fantastic!

 In the afternoon we drove to Arbaminch for one night.
 The next day we drove to Jinka.
 On the way we visited a local market.
 This is a tribal area were most people wear traditional clothes.
 It was very interesting to visit the local markets.